‘Architects of Excellence’ Coaches Series, Part 1

 Giving Back to Where It Began

 Today, whenever Ashton returns home, one of his first stops is Mont Chalet.
-He makes time for Bill — not just to say thank you, but to help inspire the next wave of young athletes standing where he once stood.
+He always makes time for a visit with Coach Bill — not just to say thank you, but to help inspire the next wave of young athletes standing where he once stood.

-Whether motivating ten-year-olds climbing the steps for their first jumps or reminding them that every rep matters, Ashton knows his journey comes full circle in Bill’s front yard.
+Whether motivating ten-year-olds climbing the steps for their first jumps or reminding them that every rep matters, Ashton knows his journey comes full circle in Bill Harris' front yard.
 Giving back isn’t an obligation.
 It’s a way of honoring the man who gave him his start.

 A Lasting Legacy